linrunner/tlp-doc/settings/processor.rst

     CPU_SCALING_GOVERNOR_ON_BAT=powersave

 Selects the CPU scaling governor for automatic frequency scaling.
-Configuration depends on the active scaling driver:
+Configuration depends on the active driver:

-.. rubric:: intel_pstate
+.. rubric:: amd-pstate | intel_pstate in active mode

-For Intel Core i 2nd gen. ("Sandy Bridge") or newer Intel CPUs.
-Supported governors are:

 * performance
 * powersave – default

-.. rubric:: intel_cpufreq
+.. rubric:: amd-state in passive or guided mode

-Starting with kernel 5.7, the `intel_pstate` scaling driver selects "passive mode" aka `intel_cpufreq` for CPUs that do not support hardware-managed P-states (HWP), i.e. Intel Core i 5th gen. or older.

-Supported governors are identical to the `acpi-cpufreq` driver below, the default scheduler is `schedutil`.
+            | intel_pstate in passive mode

-.. rubric:: acpi-cpufreq
+            | acpi-cpufreq

-For AMD, older Intel CPUs and other vendors.
-Supported governors are:

 * conservative
 * ondemand – default for most distributions
 * userspace
 * powersave
 * performance
-* schedutil – default for newer kernels and the `intel_cpufreq` driver above
+* schedutil – default for newer kernels and the `amd-pstate`/`intel_pstate` drivers in passive mode

 .. note::

-    Refer to the output of :command:`tlp-stat -p` to determine the active scaling driver and available governors.
+    * Refer to the output of :command:`tlp-stat -p` to determine the active scaling driver and available governors.
+    * Keep in mind that modularized kernels may not reveal all available governors in the :command:`tlp-stat -p` output after boot.
+      In this case, configure the desired governor anyway and, after :command:`tlp start`, check the output of :command:`tlp-stat -p` again (won't work in versions 1.4 and 1.5).

 .. important::

     Default governors listed above are power efficient for almost all workloads, therefore kernel devs and most distributions have chosen them as such.
-    So *before* changing the scaling governor please do your research about the advantages and disadvantages of the others (refer to the links on the bottom of this page).
+    So *before* changing the scaling governor please do your research about the advantages and disadvantages of the others (refer to the links at the bottom of this page).

 CPU_SCALING_MIN/MAX_FREQ_ON_AC/BAT